Through my work with more than 20,000 students so far, I’ve begun to see what separates successful students from not-so-successful ones.

 They must acquire the skills of eliminating distractions, fighting off temptations, and finding intrinsic motivation.

-If they don’t, they’ll almost surely succumb to the onslaught of entertainment options available to them 24/7.
+If they don’t, they won’t feel motivated to study, and they’ll succumb to the onslaught of entertainment options available to them 24/7.

 7. You’re entitled to few things in life, if at all